perladvent/perldotcom/content/article/a-slow-boat-to-data.md

 ![dd-range](/images/a-slow-boat-to-data/dd-range.png)

-`ddt` lists data vertically so we get a long rendering that looks like this ... plus 76 extra lines!
+`ddt` lists data vertically so we get a long rendering that looks like this (I truncated the output to the first 24 lines):

 ![ddt-range](/images/a-slow-boat-to-data/ddt-range.png)

 This is a clear advantage of `dd`'s horizontal layout but let's see what `ddt` can do and when it may be more legible than `dd`.

 `ddt` has a `:flat` mode that changes the rendering orientation.
-It's true that it can take a long time to render large data structures but those large data structure are unreadable in a compact rendering so all we're really doing is exchanging rendering time for comprehension time.
+It's true that it can take a long time to render large data structures but I find those large data structure are unreadable in a compact rendering so all I'm really doing is exchanging rendering time for comprehension time.

 Let's render the array of 100 elements in columns with 5 elements each: